thaitype/kubricate-website/docs/v1/guide/why-kubricate.md

 Kubricate doesn’t replace your secrets, your charts, or your clusters.
 It replaces the friction between them — with code, structure, and clarity.

+## What You Get

+Kubricate isn’t a framework you learn.
+It’s a tool you *use* — to bring clarity, safety, and structure into your platform.

+Here’s what you get out of the box:

+### Type-safe manifest generation

+Write Kubernetes resources in TypeScript with full autocompletion, validation, and linting.
+No more guessing field names or YAML structures.

+### Stack-based architecture

+Group related resources into reusable Stacks — like `WebAppStack`, `IngressStack`, or `NamespaceStack`.
+Compose them across teams and environments with shared logic.

+### Declarative secret abstraction

+Declare the secrets you need without tying them to a specific backend.
+Switch between dotenv, Vault, or ExternalSecret — without rewriting manifests.

+### GitOps-ready CLI

+Render everything at build time with `kbr generate`.
+Validate secrets, preview changes, and plug into any CI/CD workflow.

+### Plugin system

+Extend behavior with custom Connectors, Providers, or output formats.
+Kubricate adapts to your system — not the other way around.

+> You don’t just reduce YAML.
+> You gain confidence in every part of your platform definition.

+## Next Steps

+If you’ve ever struggled with scattered YAML, hidden secrets, or copy-paste configs — you’re not alone.

+Kubricate exists because teams deserve better tools, not more templates.

+You don’t need to rebuild your platform to start.
+Just pick one part — a namespace, a web service, a secret — and try writing it in code.

+- Start small.
+- Refactor later.
+- Let structure grow with you.

+> Ready to think differently about infrastructure?